fwillascheck/vim-tabline-bufferline/README.md

 # vim-tabline-bufferline
-Plain and simple tabline buffer list display and navigation for Vim and Neovim
+Plain and simple tabline buffer list display and navigation for Vim and Neovim.

 ![Screenshot with default configuration](screenshot_default.png)

 If there is not enough space, the names will be shorten with ellipsis.
 There is no scrolling of the buffer line.

 ![Screenshot with pipe separator and ellipsis](screenshot_separator_ellipsis.png)

+The tabline will only be displayed if there is more than one buffer.

 # Installation
 Copy the file `tabline-bufferline.vim` into the folder `.vim` or `.config/nvim` of your home directory and add the following line add the beginning of your `.vimrc` or `.config/nvim/init.vim` configuration file.